richiMarchi/latency-tester/enhanced-client/README.md

   [Example File](../examples/1-iperf_Crownlabs.txt)

   File reporting the output of the `iperf3` command from the client to the designated iperf3 server.
+The field we want to have a look at is the `Bitrate` one, so that we know the average bandwidth at the moment of the measurement.

   ```
   Connecting to host 130.192.31.240, port 80